matin-op/book-price-analysis/README.md

 ## 📊 Key Insights

+## 📊 Key Insights

-* Books with higher ratings tend to have slightly higher average prices
+- Books with higher ratings (4–5 stars) show slightly higher average prices, indicating a possible relationship between perceived quality and pricing
-* Most books fall within a mid-range price band
-* Majority of books are rated between 3 and 4 stars
+- Most books are concentrated in a mid-price range, suggesting consistent pricing strategies across the catalog
+- The dataset is dominated by 3–4 star ratings, reflecting generally positive product quality
+- No significant presence of high-priced low-rated books, implying price alone does not determine ratings

 ## 📷 Visualizations